 To stop scripted writes from creating duplicates, you can declare an identity_key on any table in the schema — the field that uniquely identifies a row, such as sku, email, or external_id.
 When that key is set, POST /api/v1/sync/{projectId}/{table} performs an upsert whenever the incoming payload includes a non-empty value for it, updating the existing row instead of appending a copy.
 Without an identity_key, POST stays append-only.

 Where-filter values are coerced to the field's declared type, so digit-only values such as HTS codes, SKUs, or ZIP codes work on text fields: ?where=htscode:eq:731010.
+Send the same Idempotency-Key when retrying a mutation, and send If-Match or expectedRevision for an update or delete when you need stale-write protection.

 Comparison with other tools